Dr. Bandar M. H. Hajjar

 Minister of Hajj

 The Ministry of Hajj is the government body mandated with caring for and serving approximately three million pilgrims and seven million Umrah performers visiting the Kingdom annually.
 The Ministry begins to serve the visitors once they decide to perform the rituals before leaving their own countries.
-The Ministry, in cooperation with other service departments, continues to serve the Pilgrimage and Umrah performers throughout their stay in the Kingdom and until their departure.

 Dr. Hajjar served as Minister of Hajj from 2011 to 2016.
 During his term, he introduced 25 initiatives to develop and enhance the services provided to the Hajj and Umrah performers.
-Some of those initiatives have either been fully implemented or are still in progress.
+Some of those initiatives have either been fully implemented or in progress.
 The initiatives are aimed at making the Hajj journey an easier, more enjoyable, and an everlasting experience for both Hajj and Umrah performers.

 Minister of Culture and Information

-Dr. Hajjar is a member of the Board of Trustees of the Prince Muqrin Bin Abdulaziz University.
+- Member of the Board of Trustees of the Prince Muqrin Bin Abdulaziz University.

 Order of the Lion